 If you purchased your ticket before you filed for bankruptcy, technically you should have listed the ticket in your bankruptcy schedules and must turn your winnings over to the trustee, unless you can claim the winnings as exempt.
 The winnings are proceeds from the ticket that became part of your...Read more »

 The trustee or creditor must file a written objection with the court.
 You can settle the adversary proceeding before trial.
 If you go to trial and the judge approves the party's objection, then you will be required to repay the debt.
-If the judge rules against the objection, then your debt will be...Read more »
+If the judge rules against the objection, then your debt...Read more »

 You may keep certain secured debts such as your car by reaffirming those debts.
 Reaffirmation agreements can be set aside during the earlier of 60 days after the agreement is filed with the Court or upon the Court’s issuance of an Order of Discharge.